What Is Easy to Do Is Easy Not to Do

 The reason this lesson is one of the foundational pillars for Little Things Matter is that any big success is made up of little successes.
 As Coach John Wooden said, “Little things make big things happen.”

 If you are going to be successful at anything personally or professionally, it will result from doing the little things that, for the most part, are easy to do but also easy to neglect.

 Not only is it necessary to use your personal initiative to do the little things that are easy to do, the key is doing them consistently.
 Most people do push themselves to do something for a short time, but very few people will do the things they should do over an extended period of time.

 Being consistent in doing the little things you know you should do has many positive results beyond the obvious desired outcome of achieving your goals.
 You will become more respected and admired.
 You will develop new friendships and build deeper relationships with people in both your personal life and professional life.
 You will feel better about yourself and the person you are becoming.

 Another reason could be the fact that when the little things are looked at individually, we don’t value their importance.
-Napoleon Hill said, “A big success is made up from a great number of little circumstances each of which may seem so small and insignificant most people pass them by as not being worthy of notice.”
+Napoleon Hill said, “A big success is made up of a great number of little circumstances, each of which may seem so small and insignificant, most people pass them by as not being worthy of notice.”

 Fight the Cause

 What’s the reason you aren’t consistent in doing the little things you know you should do?
 Think about it.

 When I was interviewed on Mixergy, a blog for aspiring entrepreneurs, I was asked what the number-one obstacle was that I had to overcome in order to achieve my goals.
 My answer was laziness.
 I know the little things I need to do and I understand their importance.
 For me, I have to fight laziness and PUSH myself to do the little things I know I need to do.